Skip to main content

 1. Click Settings on the Launcher page.

-2. Click Advanced AC on the left sidebar.
+2. Click Advanced AC in the left sidebar.

-4. Check the checkbox for the zone you want to delete from the occupancy limit zone list.
+4. Click the checkbox for the item you want to delete from the occupancy limit settings list.

 5. Click Delete at the top right of the screen.